huggingface/huggingface.js/README.md

 const inference = new HfInference(HF_TOKEN);

+// Chat completion API
+const out = await inference.chatCompletion({
+  model: "mistralai/Mistral-7B-Instruct-v0.2",
+  messages: [{ role: "user", content: "Complete the this sentence with words one plus one is equal " }],
+  max_tokens: 100
+});

+// Chat completion API on OpenAI (also compatible with MistralAI api, etc.) const openai = new HfInference(OPENAI_TOKEN).endpoint("https://api.openai.com");
+const out = await openai.chatCompletion({
+  model: "gpt-3.5-turbo",
+  messages: [{ role: "user", content: "Complete the this sentence with words one plus one is equal " }],
+  max_tokens: 100
+});

+// Streaming chat completion API for await (const chunk of openai.chatCompletionStream({
+  model: "gpt-3.5-turbo",
+  messages: [{ role: "user", content: "Complete the this sentence with words one plus one is equal " }],
+  max_tokens: 100
+})) {
+  console.log(chunk.choices[0].delta.content);
+}

 // You can also omit "model" to use the recommended model for the task await inference.translation({
   model: 't5-base',